GrimDevelopment/bypass/docs/INSTALL.md

 You need to have [`git`](https://git-scm.com/downloads), [`node`](https://nodejs.org/) and `npm` (usually included with node).

+If you're having trouble with Puppeteer-based bypasses, please [check here](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md) based on what you're running it on.

 ## Steps

 Now, just open a terminal and run the following.